Aurore Brard is an inclusive product and service designer.

-Inclusive design: Redefining standards for a wider audience, in order to integrate without stigma.
+Inclusive design: Redefining standards for a wider audience.

 Social: Empathic attitude turned towards the other to improve their situation for the common benefit.

 Intuition: Built-in aptitude, an innate knowledge, needless for explanations.

 Affordance: Accessibility to the understanding of an object’s capacity, use and function.

-Dignity: Due to all, acceptance of each other’s needs differences.
-A liberty of decision regarding the needs that guarantee the independence and autonomy of anyone.
+Dignity: Due to all, a liberty of decision regarding the needs that guarantee the independence and autonomy of anyone.